matter-labs/zinc/docs/developer-guide.md

 Variables are always passed by value to operators, function calls and assignments.
 In R1CS programs passing by value is natural and cheap, albeit somewhat couner-intuitive: in fact, under the hood all variables are represented as references to immutable values, whereas change a mutable variable technically leads to creating a new variable with a reference to another immutable value.

-In contrast to rust, passing by value in jab doesn't "move" the variable.
+In contrast to Rust, passing by value in jab doesn't "move" the variable.

 ## Mutability